Our Teams

 Janey Dickinson

-I’m Janey Dickinson, a placement student with Youth Mental Health Canada, guided by a deep passion for nurturing healing and hope in young lives.
-As I pursue my Bachelor’s degree in Social Science, specializing in Addictions and Mental Health, I bring both academic understanding and heartfelt compassion to the work I do.
+I’m Janey Dickinson, a fourth year student in the Bachelor’s degree in Social Science, specializing in Addictions and Mental Health.
+I bring both academic understanding and heartfelt compassion to the work I do.

 I believe that every young person carries within them a universe of strength, waiting to be seen and supported.
 I walk beside them with empathy and intention—listening, learning, and helping them rediscover their resilience.
 To me, mental health is not simply the absence of struggle, but the presence of connection, courage, and care.